How the Milky Way came to be

 A Cherokee Legend

-Long ago when the world was young, there were not many stars in
+Long ago when the world was young, there were not many stars in the sky.

 In those days the people depended on corn for their food.